 - Accuracy & quality: Results should always be checked and verified for citability.
 If an AI tool does not display full texts, access to the relevant sources should be ensured via library access or interlibrary loan.

-- Database: Most tools only search open access material and abstracts, not full texts.
-Licensed content is not searched.
+- Database: Most tools primarily access metadata, abstracts, and open access full texts – not comprehensive full texts.
+Licensed content is generally not searched in its entirety.
 Books and printed works are rarely covered.

 - Transparency & reproducibility: It is often unclear why certain sources are displayed or how the results are sorted.
 Similar search queries can lead to different results; systematic, repeatable searches are hardly possible.